• Skip to main content

 *Can use 1 teaspoon extra garlic powder in place of the 6 cloves of garlic.

-*Use gluten-free, whole grain pasta if desired.
-The recipe was tested using whole wheat pasta, gluten-free quinoa pasta, gluten-free brown rice pasta, and gluten-free chickpea pasta.
+*Use gluten-free, whole-grain pasta if desired.
+The recipe was tested using multiple types of pasta all with great results.
+Regular, whole wheat pasta, gluten-free quinoa pasta, gluten-free brown rice pasta, and gluten-free chickpea pasta.

-*Nutrition facts calculated using chickpea pasta and 2% milk.
+*Nutrition facts calculated using regular rotini pasta and 2% milk.

 What to Use in This Recipe